Vis4Sense/student-projects/2023-2024/readme.md

 2. discussion
 3. next step: edit semester report and submit

+Ziyue
+1. progress
+   Exploring the postman API website and google API key
+2. discussion
+3. next step try to solve the key error problem, start programming using the google knowledge graphs

 Jianwen
 1. progress
   - Extracting model-relevat information: may be rely on comment generation models, DeepCom.